MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/jsonvalue-writeto-string-method.md

 author: SusanneWindfeldPedersen
 ---

-# AsDecimal Method
+# WriteTo_String Method

-Converts the value in a JsonValue to a Decimal data type.
+Serializes and writes the JSON data of the JsonValue to a given Text object.

 ```
-Decimal := JsonValue.AsDecimal
+[Ok := ] JsonValue.WriteTo(var Text)
 ```

 ## Parameters
 *JsonValue*
 &emsp;Type: JsonValue

+*String*
+&emsp;Type: Text

+The Text object to which the JSON data will be written.

-## Return Value
+## Property Value/Return Value
-Type : Decimal
+Type : Boolean

-## Remarks
-If the JsonValue does not contain a number or a string which can be converted without loss of precision to a Decimal, the operation will fail with a run-time error.
+**true** if the write was successful; otherwise, **false**.
+If you omit this optional return value and if the write does not execute successfully, then a run-time error occurs.

 ## See Also
 [Getting Started](newdev-get-started.md)